z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <CodeDescPanel>
 <div>

-You have the option to add an already instantiated service to a scope.
-It means that the instance's lifetime will be tracked by the given scope.
+You can add an already instantiated service to a scope.
+The instance's lifetime will be tracked by the given scope.

 </div>
 <div>